ReciNet: Reciprocal Space-Aware Long-Range Modeling for Crystalline Property Prediction: Preliminary

 \subsection{Periodic Crystal Structure Representation}

-A crystalline material can be represented as the infinite periodic arrangement of atoms in 3D space, with the smallest repeating structural unit referred to as the unit cell.
-The unit cell defines the lattice symmetry and dictates the overall periodicity and physical properties of the material.
+A crystalline material can be represented as the infinite periodic arrangement of atoms in 3D space, with the smallest repeating structural unit referred to as the unit cell~\citep{ashcroft1976solid}.
+As the fundamental repeating unit, the unit cell contains the atomic arrangement and lattice vectors that establish a crystal's periodicity and space group symmetry, which together dictate all of its material properties.
 The structure of crystals is commonly represented using two coordinate systems: the Cartesian coordinate system and the fractional coordinate system.